sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

 ## Deploy the image to new computers (Windows installation)

-1. On technician computer locate the following files in USB-B/Deployment destination.
+1. On the technician computer, locate the following files in USB-B/Deployment.
 Please see [Creating My USB-B](#creating-my-usb-b) to create and place the files in correct paths.
-If you’ve already done this step please skip

     ![Locate USB files](images/locateusbfiles.png)

-2. Boot reference computer and connect USB-A
+2. Boot the reference computer and connect USB-A.

-3. After WinPE has been booted connect USB-B
+3. After WinPE starts, connect USB-B.

 4. Type *diskpart* and hit enter to start Diskpart.
 Then type *list volume* to identify volume label of USB-B (For example: E:\).
-Finally type *exit* to quit Diskpart

         E:\Deployment\Walkthrough-Deploy.bat E:\Images\ModelSpecificImage.wim

     Note: There are several pauses in the script.
-You will be prompted Y/N for the Apply operation if this is a CompactOS deployment.
+You will be prompted Y/N for the Apply operation if this is a Compact OS deployment.

-1. Note: Only use CompactOS on Flash drive based devices because CompactOS performance depends on the storage device capabilities.
-CompactOS is NOT recommend on rotational devices.
+1. Note: Only use Compact OS on Flash drive based devices because Compact OS performance depends on the storage device capabilities.
+Compact OS is NOT recommend on rotational devices.
 For more information, see [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129.aspx).

     Remove USB-A and USB-B, and then type: